helium/HIP/0037-omni-protocol-poc.md

 Faking a witness involves somebody running a virtual machine with Android OS and an eSIM app and writing fake witness transactions to the block chain.
-To prevent the possibility of faking a witness, we propose to re-use the mechanism of DeWi-issued keys that’s already been proven in the LoRa deployment to preclude the possibility of faking a LoRa hotspot.
+To prevent the possibility of faking a witness, we propose to re-use the mechanism of DeWi-issued keys that’s already been proven in the LoRa deployment to preclude the possibility of faking a LoRa Hotspot.

 - All witnesses that mine on mainnet will be required to sign transactions with a witness key, generated as part of the DeWi onboarding process.